YoonGroupUmich/OSC136H/README.md

 ### Installing MinGW for Matlab

 ## OSC136H Library
 The OSC136H class is an object that represents the state of the OSC136H stimulation system.
 It maintains all the information describing the state of the system, and allows the user to modify this state.
 One can use this class to trigger LEDS and update waveform information.
+For parameter information, please see the parameter subsection.

 ### Example Usage
 ```
-osc = OSC136H();
+osc = OSC136H(); % Constructs OSC136H object
-osc.Connect(<serial>);
-osc.Configure('config.bit');
+osc.Connect(<serial>); % Connects to board with serial number <serial>
+osc.Configure('config.bit'); % Configures board with proper bitfile
-osc.InitBoardFromConfigFile('config.txt');
+osc.InitBoardFromConfigFile('config.txt'); % Initializes board parameters
-osc.UpdateWaveformParams(2, 10, 10, 50, 100);
+osc.UpdateWaveformParams(2, 10, 10, 50, 100); % Updates waveform 2 parameters with 10 pulses @ 10 uA, 50 ms pulse width, 100 ms period
-osc.UpdateChannelParams(1, 1, 0, 0, 1);
+osc.UpdateChannelParams(1, 1, 0, 0, 1); % Updates headstage 1 channel 1 parameters
-osc.UpdateChannelParams(1, 2, 0, 1, 2);
+osc.UpdateChannelParams(1, 2, 0, 1, 2); % Updates headstage 1 channel 2 parameters
-osc.TriggerChannel(1, 1);
+osc.TriggerChannel(1, 1); % triggers headstage 1, channel 1
-osc.ToggleContinuous(3, 1, 1);
+osc.ToggleContinuous(3, 1, 1); % turns on continuous wave on headstage 3 channel 1
+osc.OutputBoardState(); % outputs all current board parameters
 ```
 ### OSC Setup
 The OSC136H class has several methods which are used to configure the system.
 If there are multiple Opal Kelly devices connected to your PC, you will need the serial number of the OSC136H to properly connect to the system.